E-commerce Unit Economics: The Metrics That Actually Matter

 Benchmarks

-Below 1:1 means you are losing money on every customer.
-Your business model is broken and cannot be fixed by scaling.
-Between 1:1 and 2:1 indicates a marginal business.
-You may be profitable if overhead is very low, but there is little room for error.
-Between 2:1 and 3:1 is a functional business with room for improvement.
-Focus on improving retention (raising LTV) or acquisition efficiency (lowering CAC).
-Between 3:1 and 5:1 represents healthy unit economics.
-This is the target range for most growth-stage DTC brands.
-Above 5:1 suggests either you are under-investing in growth (you could afford to spend more on acquisition) or your LTV calculation is overly optimistic.
+Below 1:1 means you're losing money on every customer.
+Your model is broken and scaling won't fix it.
+Between 1:1 and 2:1 is a marginal business, profitable only with very low overhead.
+Between 2:1 and 3:1 is functional but needs improvement on retention or acquisition efficiency.
+Between 3:1 and 5:1 is healthy, the target zone for most growth-stage DTC brands.
+Above 5:1 usually means either you're under-investing in growth or your LTV calculation is overly optimistic.

 Channel-Specific LTV:CAC

-Attribution platforms that connect acquisition source to customer lifetime behavior enable this level of channel-specific analysis.
+Attribution platforms that connect acquisition source to customer lifetime behavior are what make this analysis practical.

 Contribution Margin